edwinfinch/core/README.md

 - Bitcoin: [166NcyE7nDxkRPWidWtG1rqrNJoD5oYNiV][bitcoin]
 - Ethereum: [0x485855634fa212b0745375e593fAaf8321A81055][ethereum]

-## License
+## Licence

-Please see the [LICENSE](LICENSE.md) included in this repository for a full copy of the MIT license, which this project is licensed under.
+Please see the [LICENCE](LICENCE.md) included in this repository for a full copy of the MIT licence, which this project is licensed under.

 ## Credits